 The community archiving work will happen primarily in your communities – at a church, local library, school, home of a community member, a community-run festival or celebration.
 You will have remote support from the DigitalArc project team.

 Kalani Craig is Associate Professor of History at Indiana University Bloomington.
 Kalani’s work is rooted in public history and is a lead collaborator in digital community archiving work.
 Kalani is the creator of the DigitalArc publishing platform and will lead platform refinement as part of this project.
+Kalani serves as Co-PI on the project.

 Michelle Dalmau is Director of Digital Collections and Digitization Services for the Indiana University Libraries at Indiana University Bloomington.
 Michelle has a personal connection to community archiving work as a second-generation immigrant and first-generation college student.
 She is a lead collaborator in digital community archiving work.
 Michelle is managing the overall grant, including project management, and she’s leading the Indiana community archiving initiative.
+Michelle serves as PI on the project.

 Vanessa Elias is an Information Specialist for the Digital Humanities and User Engagement department at the University of Texas at San Antonio Libraries and Museums.
 Vanessa is leading the toolkit documentation, from pre-event to publishing, making sure it makes sense for community members.
+Vanessa serves as Co-PI on the project.

 Jazma Sutton is an Assistant Professor of History at Miami University of Ohio.
 Her research focuses on the histories of slavery and freedom in the U.S. with a particular interest in African American women’s history and the Midwest.
 Jazma has been leading work in descendant archival practices within African American communities by incorporating Black digital humanities and critical archival studies.
 She is a lead collaborator in digital community archiving efforts and will be leading the Ohio community archiving initiative.
+Jazma serves as Co-PI on the project.

 DigitalArc Team, 2024 - 2025.
 DigitalArc Jekyll Theme by Kalani Craig is licensed under CC BY-NC-SA 4.0 Framework: Foundation 6.